BENJAMIN-1-WS/full_stack_crysto/README.md

 **<h1>Crysto - Full-Stack Project </h1>**

-`Web site for searching and view of cryptocurrency market.`
+`Website for searching and view of the cryptocurrency market..`

 ---